-While we must not abandon book projects or writing for magazines (see below for suggestions and resources) we also must not overlook the opportunity to make an immediate impact through writing for our hometown and regional newspapers.
+While we must not abandon book projects or writing for magazines, we also must not overlook the opportunity to make an immediate impact through writing for our hometown and regional newspapers.
 Remember, most magazines have a lead time of six months or longer, but newspapers print what is news - now.

 Someone has said that the editorial page is the most read section of the newspaper.
 It is here that we have the privilege and responsibility to be a representative of the Lord Jesus (Col. 3:17).
 It is here that we can be "salt and light" in a world that is growing increasingly dark as we: